LamannaLeonardo/PLOP/README.md

 ## Notes
-1. The training sets collected online for each property and used for evaluation in the [paper](https://arxiv.org/pdf/2301.06054.pdf) can be downloaded at this [link](https://drive.google.com/file/d/1qJE1Xx2c_1a0tsDJfSiTkbgiTgP8lyPZ/view?usp=share_link)
+1. The training sets collected online for each property and used for evaluation in the [AAAI 2023 paper](https://arxiv.org/pdf/2301.06054.pdf) can be downloaded at this [link](https://drive.google.com/file/d/1qJE1Xx2c_1a0tsDJfSiTkbgiTgP8lyPZ/view?usp=share_link)

 ## Citations
+If you find this work useful, please consider citing the following papers.
 ```
 @inproceedings{Lamanna_AAAI_2023,
   title={Planning for Learning Object Properties},
   author={Lamanna, Leonardo and Serafini, Luciano and Mohamadreza, Faridghasmenia, and Saffiotti, Alessandro and Saetti, Alessandro and Gerevini, Alfonso Emilio and Traverso, Paolo},
   booktitle={Proceedings of the 37th AAAI Conference on Artificial Intelligence},
   year={2023}
+}

+@inproceedings{lamannaonline,
+  title={Online Grounding of Symbolic Planning Domains in Unknown Environments},
+  author={Lamanna, Leonardo and Serafini, Luciano and Saetti, Alessandro and Gerevini, Alfonso and Traverso, Paolo},
+  booktitle={19th International Conference on Principles of Knowledge Representation and Reasoning},
+  year={2022}
 }
 ```